11 Ways to Eat More Fat

 2. Cook with Fat, Generously

 If you have been cooking your meats without oil or only eating steamed vegetables for fear of adding fat, it is time to stop!
 No more plain chicken breasts, no more dry salads, and no more bland vegetables.
 When you are cooking and preparing your food, don’t be shy to cook with oil or fat.
 Cook your meat in fat, add butter to your vegetables, pour oil on your salads, and do it all with pride.
 In fact, adding oil and fat to your vegetables actually helps to ensure that you can absorb the fat-soluble nutrients present in these foods.
-However, be sure to avoid vegetables oils, and always opt for high-quality cooking fats instead.
+However, be sure to avoid vegetable oils, and always opt for high-quality cooking fats instead.

 3. Use Different Fats for Different Flavours